muandane/special-stack/apps/mule/readme.md

 variables:

 CDN_ROOT: set a custom folder to store your files
+DB_PATH: set a custom folder to store your database
 DEBUG: true,false for level of verbosity
 ## Building and running your application